 Requirements for the 200-Hour Yoga Teacher Training program at Posabilities

-Applicants should have at least one year of Yoga experience before applying for the teacher training program.
+Applicants should have at least one year of Yoga experience before applying for the in-person module of this teacher training program.
 Exceptions may be made for students who can demonstrate a deep commitment to learning, or have an established movement or spiritual practice that is compatible with yoga philosophy and practice.

-All students must complete the Tula Institute of Yoga YTT application (available online, at the studio, or will be mailed upon request).
-Upon acceptance into the program, students are required to pay a $400 non-refundable deposit to hold their space in the program.
-Space will be limited to 12 students to assure individual attention and support for all students.
+All students must complete the Tula Institute of Yoga YTT application to be admitted into the 160-hour in-person training module (available online, at the studio, or will be mailed upon request).
+Upon acceptance into the program, students are required to pay a $300 non-refundable deposit to hold their space in the program.
+Space will be limited to assure individual attention and support for all students, and as indicated during COVID-19 appropriate social distancing.
 Tula requires a minimum enrollment of six students to conduct this training.
 Note: If the Tula Institute cancels this training, then you will receive a full refund of your deposit.

-To receive your certificate of completion and be eligible for Yoga Alliance Registry, you must complete 180 contact hours, including 10 practicum hours, as well as all OMwork assignments, and an open book test at the end of the training.
-Missed contact hours must be made up with a Tula Institute instructor at $50 an hour.
+To receive your certificate of completion and be eligible for Yoga Alliance Registry, you must complete 200 contact hours, including 40 hours online module, and 160 hours in-person module which includes 10 practicum hours, as well as all OMwork assignments, and an open book test at the end of the training.
+Missed contact hours can be made up in future modules as long as all hours are completed within 2 years of beginning the training, or by setting up a 1:1 session with a Tula Institute instructor at $60 per hour.
 (Under some circumstances, there may be other options for a make-up time depending on the hours missed.)
 Students not wishing to go on to teach can opt-out of practicum hours and test, but will not be eligible to register with the Yoga Alliance.

 Required equipment and books: